 North York Central Library, Auditorium

 Toronto Public Library is offering many programs to commemorate the 100th anniversary of the start of the First World War.
-The library also owns many items about Billy Bishop including biographies, Bishop's own autobiography Winged Warfare, and a famous Canadian play about Bishop.
-Here are a few examples:
+The library also owns many items including regimental histories, biographies and if you are looking for the names of your ancestors who served in WWI, nominal rolls.
+Below are just a few examples:

 This program is co-hosted by the Canadiana, Language Literature and Fine Arts and the Society and Recreation Departments of the North York Central Library.